Edgar-Del/my-portifolio/README.md

 - Software Engineer & AI Researcher
 - From Bié, Angola
 - Specializing in Full-Stack Development, AI, and Cybersecurity

-## 🤝 Contributing

-1. Fork the project
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📞 Contact